Leading-AI-IO/depth-and-velocity/docs/en/depth_and_velocity_EN.md

-# Depth & Velocity: The Manifesto for Generative AI Business Development
+# Depth & Velocity: New Business Development Methodology in the Age of Generative AI

 > **"Logic implies, Emotion drives."**